kienmarkdo/CSI3520-Programming-Language-Concepts/README.md

 - Open VS Code and start coding away
   - OCaml files have extension `.ml`
   - Run `utop` in VS Code before coding
-  - Run `#use FILE_NAME` to import variables and functions in that file
+  - Run `#use FILE_NAME.ml` to import variables and functions in a file

 ## Learning the basics
 Introduction to OCaml: Basics & Functions - Programming with OCaml #1 [2022] by narlock https://www.youtube.com/watch?v=uJ3_bNQPixQ